craftykate/check-totals/README.md

 ### Contents

+- `img` - Folder where I stored the image of the program in the README.
 - `.gitignore` - You can ignore the `.gitignore`
 - `README.md` - What you're reading now
 - `checks.rb` - The actual program for you to download